 Religious significance

-Sambhar Sharif is home to the Dargah of Khwaja Moinuddin Chishti, which is one of the most important Sufi shrines in India.
+Sambhar Sharif is home to the Dargah of Khwaja Husamuddin Chisti (RA), which is one of the most important Sufi shrines in India.
 The shrine is visited by millions of devotees from all over the world every year.
 The Urs of Khwaja Moinuddin Chishti is celebrated in the town every year and is a major event in the Islamic calendar.

 Natural beauty